tradej/content/tools/devassistant/about.md

 Getting DevAssistant the way described on the top of this page gets you also a common set of assistants for major languages.
-These assistants are packaged in Fedora, they get updates when the rest of the system is updated etc. You can, however, install third party assistants from the [DevAssistant Package Index (DAPI)](https://dapi.devassistant.org) if they are not available through Fedora channels.
+These assistants are packaged in Fedora under the names `devassistant-dap-NAME`, and they get updates when the rest of the system is updated etc. You can, however, install third party assistants from the [DevAssistant Package Index (DAPI)](https://dapi.devassistant.org) if they are not available through Fedora channels.
 To get the third party assistants, run: